cheffloppa1/Grayware/README.md

 # Grayware
-This exe annoys users with notepads opening up
+This executable annoys users by opening Notepad windows repeatedly